danlynn/ember-cli-docker-template/README-ember-cli-docker.md

 	$ boot2docker ssh
 	```

 6. Add the following 2 lines to the end of the `/var/lib/boot2docker/profile` file in the boot2docker vm.
-If the file does not already exist then you man need to update to a newer version of the boot2docker.iso.
+If the file does not already exist then you may need to update to a newer version of the boot2docker.iso.

    ```
    mkdir /Users